 Predicted costs were compared to IBM Watson's Workers' Compensation medical costs.
-Although the total amount of medical expenses for WC claims are available in IBM's HPM database, we do not have access to information at the medical billing level that corresponds to the type of procedures or prescriptions.
+Although the total amount of medical expenses for WC claims is available in IBM's HPM database, we do not have access to information at the medical billing level that corresponds to the type of procedures or prescriptions.
 Because we did not use this data in building our models, this is a true validation dataset to compare our predicted costs to an external data source.
 IBM's WC data includes diagnosis, age, and geographic location, but no other variables present in our predictive models, requiring this analysis to assume that IBM's WC population had similar characteristics as our population including the types of procedures performed for the specific diagnosis.
-For our population, we predicted the medical costs for WC claims by diagnosis not specifying a specific principal treatment, but averaging the costs across all principal treatments performed by condition with at least 100 records.
-For IBM, we took the median medical costs per diagnosis for those conditions with at least 100 records.
-Our WC claim predictions tended to be slightly lower than IBM's WC costs, especially in the higher range of estimates (Figure 1).

-Nonetheless, the correlation is moderately strong (Spearman's rho = 0.71) and provides confidence in the accuracy of the model results.
+For our population, we predicted the medical costs for WC claims by diagnosis not specifying a specific principal treatment, but averaging the costs across all principal treatments performed.
+Then for both IBM and our sample, we took the median medical costs per diagnosis for those conditions with at least 1000 records.
+Our WC claim predictions tended to be higher than IBM's WC costs in the lower range of estimates and lower than IBM's WC costs in the higher range of estimates (Figure 1).
+Nonetheless, the correlation is strong (Spearman's rho = 0.89) and provides confidence in the accuracy of the model results.

-Next, we compared state estimates to those reported by WCRI in their Benchmark Scope Reports.9 WCRI reports the 2015/2018 average medical payment per claim for all paid claims at 36 months' average maturity by state.
+Next, we compared state estimates to those reported by WCRI in their Benchmark Scope Reports.8 WCRI reports that the 2015/2018 average medical payment per claim for all paid claims at 36 months' average maturity by state.
 Therefore, to compare, we calculated the average predicted medical costs across all diagnoses (not knowing the exact case mix in WCRI's reports) and applied our state medical price index factor to the estimate.
-In the 18 states WCRI provides estimates for, our estimates correlation was good (Spearman's rho = 0.64); however, our predictions are systematically lower due to WCRI reporting an average cost, whereas our predictions are the geometric mean.
+In the 18 states WCRI provides estimates for, our estimates correlations was good (Spearman's rho = 0.62); however, claims in several states (Louisiana, New Jersey, and Illinois) were approximately \$2,000 higher in WCRI's estimates (Figure 1).
+Continued testing with external estimates should help resolve these issues in the future.